-Do you find yourself thinking that salad food is rabbit food?
+Do you find yourself thinking that salad is rabbit food?
 Other than the quantity of sex that rabbits have, you probably aren’t interested in becoming one.
 Maybe you think you need carbs and protein to avoid becoming a ‘hangry’ man!

 The solution: three man-salads that help with ‘hanger’ management.